kitspace/1clickBOM/README.md

 1-click BOM is a browser extension that fills your shopping carts for you on sites like Digikey and Mouser, you simply paste from a spreadsheet or visit an online `.tsv` file.
-This way you can keep one bill of materials (BOM) that lets you and people you share the BOM with, quickly purchase items from multiple retailers.
+This way you can keep one bill of materials (BOM) that lets you and people you share the BOM with quickly purchase items from multiple retailers.

 ## News ##